-Living in a smaller home can make your life better, at first I only did this for the money, so we could have more for travel and less house to stress about when we were away, but looking back, we’ve gained so much from living with less, I’m not sure I could live any other way now.
+Living in a smaller home can make your life better.
+Initially, we only did this for the money, so we could have more $$ for travel and less house to stress about when we were away, but looking back, we’ve gained so much from living with less, I’m not sure I could live any other way now.

 Have you considered downsizing your home?
 Or have you taken the plunge?
 Any advice or tips to share?